 Remarketing vs. Retargeting

-Retargeting or remarketing are similar terms used to express the same actions.
-In this article, we will use the term Remarketing.
-Remarketing is used to enable business owners to easily connect with their site visitors and “re-target” them using personalized offers/ads.
+Retargeting and remarketing are similar terms used to express the same actions.
+In this article, we will use the term Retargeting.

 To make it easier to understand, just think of one of your prospect’s buying journey.
-Joe searches online for products you have to offer, finds you and decides to enter your website.
-He chooses not to place an order, and then gets out of your site and forgets about your products.
-Once he enters his favorite blogs and news channels, he notices multiple Remarketing ads showing him the exact product he was interested to buy from you.
+Corey searches online for products you have to offer, finds you and decides to visit your website.
+He chooses not to place an order, and then he leaves your website without making a purchase.
+Once he visits other websites or social media channels, he notices multiple Retargeting ads showing him the exact product he was interested to buy from you.
 Those ads are part of your campaigns to get Joe’s attention and bring him back to your site.
 To entice Joe, you offer 10% off his order and he ends up coming back to your website and buying.

-People can enter your site through any channels, including direct, social, PPC, paid media, content syndication, paid social or organic.
+People can visit your website through any channels, including direct, social, PPC, video, paid social or organic search.
 Once they land on one of your pages, you can use tracking codes to create specific audiences.
 Then you can create a unique message for each audience.
-You would normally use Google Analytics for that, the Facebook pixel, or a variety of other tools.
+You would normally use Google Analytics 4 for that, the Facebook pixel, or a variety of other tools.

 Retargeting Platforms